ThinkR-open/fusen/README.md

 ## Why is this package named {fusen} ?

 A fusen is an origami.
-It is a page of paper that you fold in a specific way so that at the end, you can magically inflate it to let a nice box appear.
+It is a piece of paper that you fold in a specific way so that at the end, you can magically inflate it to let a nice box appear.

 <img src="img/fusen-origami.jpg" width="25%" />